Shadenalturki/BankChurnPrediction/README.md

 # Bank Churn Prediction
 ## Project Overview
-This project explores customer churn prediction in the banking industry using machine learning techniques.
-The dataset contains customer demographic details, transaction history, and account activity.
-Our goal is to develop a model that accurately predicts whether a customer is likely to leave the bank, enabling better customer retention strategies.
+This project focuses on **predicting customer churn in the banking industry** by analyzing customer data to determine **which customers are likely to leave and why**.
+By leveraging machine learning models, we identified key factors influencing churn, enabling banks to take proactive measures to improve customer retention strategies.

 Dataset source: https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction